SoftFluent/CodeFluent-Entities-Documentation/getting_started.md

 ## [Use your Data Access Layer](getting-started/use_your_data_access_layer.md)

-Information on how to install CodeFluent Entities.
+Information on how to use the CodeFluent Entities generated Data Access Layer.

 ## [Update your model](getting-started/update_your_model.md)